 If you generally make up to $25,000 in purchases per year at restaurants for your business, this card might be a fantastic fit for you.

-One of the special features of this credit card is that if you also hold an Ultimate Rewards credit card like the Chase Sapphire Preferred® Card, you can convert your cash-back to coveted Ultimate Rewards points at a 1:1 ratio.
+One of the special features of this credit card is that if you also hold one of the best Chase credit cards that earns Ultimate Rewards, like the Chase Sapphire Preferred® Card, you can convert your cash-back to coveted Ultimate Rewards points at a 1:1 ratio.